Gottenhouse

 Gottenhouse ([gɔtənuz]; Gottenhausen) is a commune in the Bas-Rhin department in Grand Est in north-eastern France.

-The current name dates from February 21, 1948.
-The previous name was Gottenhausen.
+The name of the commune was officially changed from Gottenhausen to Gottenhouse in February 1948.

 Geography

 Gottenhouse is part of the canton of Saverne and of the arrondissement of Saverne.
 The commune is one of the 35 members of the Communauté de communes du Pays de Saverne.

 The commune is small, with just 1.25 square kilometres of land.
 Gottenhouse is positioned on the left bank of the little River Mosselbach, 2 kilometres to the south of Saverne, between the Vosges Mountains and the RN 4 trunk road.